teachingaway/teachingaway.github.io/pages/patent-services.md

 ## National Stage U.S. Patent Prosecution

+We help file the United States "national stage" applications for for PCT applications, including amending claims to comply with local United States patent law.

 <hr class="tall">

 # Patent Due Diligence

 We review patent portfolios for Venture Capital Funds and small M&A deals.
+This may involve checking for proper ownership and assignment documents, reviewing claims for quality drafting, reviewing patent opinions, inbound or outbound license agreements and any patent litigation, whether ongoing or settled.

 <img src="/images/patent-drawings/gold-separator-dana-1902.png" class="translucent">